joonan-lab/cwas/README.md

 ### Installation

 We recomment using _[conda virtual environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html)_ to build environment for CWAS.
+Installing CWAS-Plus within a conda environment will prevent its installation in the global environment.
+When creating a conda environment, also install Python to enable local installations using pip.
 Run the following statements in your shell.

 ##### pip